petterbejo/storage-app/README.md

-# A very simple storage app
+# A simple storage app
 ## What is this?
 A simple web app that I use to keep track of everything we have in our storage room in the basement.
 It's a Flask-based Dockerized app with a SQLite database.

+I'm currently working on turning this into a multi-container app.
+The other branches of this project are all steps on the way to achieve this.

 ## Can I use this for myself?
 Sure, it's MIT licensed, so you can basically do what you want with it.